- When can I add or drop courses?Current semester add, drop, and withdrawal schedules are available on the Office of the Registrar website.

 56-2720 Calculus I

-- How can I find out about transfer credits?Information on transferring credits into Columbia is available through the Office of Degree Evaluation.
+- How can I find out about transfer credits?Check out the Transfer Credit Evaluation page via the Office of the Registrar.

-- How can I get information about Study Abroad?Visit the Academic Initiatives and International Programs site for information on International Programs including Studying Abroad.
+- How can I get information about Study Abroad?Visit the International Programs site for information about Study Abroad.

 - What does this error message on OASIS mean?